ghassenbendermech-jpg/CODY/README.md

-# CODY
+#
-a password generator
+it's just a password generator what do you expect?